 Car Accident Claims in Fort Smith

-At Cottrell Law, our car accident lawyer in Fort Smith, Arkansas is a strong advocate for injured victims.
-If you were hurt in an accident caused by someone else, we want to help.
-Our lawyer is experienced in a variety of practice areas, including:
+At the Cottrell Law Office, our car accident lawyer in Fort Smith, Arkansas is a strong advocate for injured victims.
+If you suffered injuries in an accident caused by someone else, we want to help.
+Our lawyer has experience in a variety of practice areas, including:

 For more information about our practice areas and the types of cases we handle, please visit or contact us today.